ICWeiner/FEUP-FSI/LOGBOOK3.md

 if found in the users c:\ drive.

 - This results in arbitrary code execution persistence mechanism if an attacker can place an EXE in this location and can be used to escalate privileges from Admin to SYSTEM.

+- A public exploit has been developed by John Page (hyp3rlinx) and been published before and not just after the advisory.
+It is declared as highly functional.
+The download of the exploit is public for anyone.

 ### **Atacks**